jazzband/wagtailmenus/docs/source/rendering_menus/custom_templates.rst

 **Examples**

-If your project needs a multi-level main menu that displays three levels of links, your templates directory might look like this:
+For a multi-level main menu that displays three levels of links, your templates directory might look like this:
 ::

     templates